Georgina te Heuheu

-Dame Georgina Manunui te Heuheu DNZM QSO (née Manunui, born 1943) is a New Zealand Māori politician.
-She was a Member of Parliament (MP) from the New Zealand National Party List, and a Cabinet Minister in the New Zealand Government.
+Dame Georgina Manunui te Heuheu DNZM QSO (née Manunui, born 1943) is a New Zealand National Party politician.
+She was a Member of Parliament (MP) between 1996 and 2011, and a Cabinet Minister in the New Zealand Government.

 Early life

 Born Georgina Manunui in 1943, she is the daughter of George Manunui of Waitahanui.
 She is a member of the Ngāti Tuwharetoa tribe of the central North Island and is also related to Te Arawa and Tuhoe tribes.
 She was born and raised at Taurewa, near Mount Tongariro, and received her secondary schooling at Turakina Maori Girls' College (1956–59) and Auckland Girls' Grammar School (1960–61).

 She graduated from Victoria University of Wellington with a BA in English and an LLB, being the first Māori woman to gain a law degree and be admitted to the High Court as barrister and solicitor.

 Professional life

 Before being elected to Parliament, te Heuheu practised law in Wellington and Rotorua.
 She was a member of the Waitangi Tribunal (1986–96).